 Thank you so much to all who joined us for this meeting!
-The replay is available below.
+The video replay is available below.

 Topic: ASI Code of Ethics and Good Practice – Revisions for Review